Izabela88/cupandcake/README.md

 - #### First Time Visitor Goals

-  1. I want to easily understand the main purpose of the website and find out more informations about the company.
+  1. I want to easily understand the main purpose of the website and find out more information about the company.

      - Featured at the top of the page company logo.
      - The hero section contains a slogan that indicates what the company does.